jdittrich/userNeedResearchBook/text/04_dataAnalysis.md

 ## Doing the “right” analysis

-In [“Learning from Research Participants”](#rightAnswers) I wrote about the question of influence in interviews and observations.
+In [“Learning from Research Participants”](#rightAnswers), I wrote about the question of influence in interviews and observations.
 I said that the researchers can’t take themselves out of the research and that their approach has an impact on the results—but also that this is a strength of the method and nothing we can and should avoid.

 Your impact on the results of the analysis is similar.
 Even if the same data is used, different people will come to different conclusions.
 This is because the result of the analysis depends on the reasonable, but still individual and debatable, interpretation of the data: You might think that an utterance like, “I add some sugar here, even thought the recipe does not say so,” should be best interpreted as “loves sweetness.”
 But it could be that this should be seen rather as an expression of “personal creativity” or “need to improve the recipe.”
 There is no right or wrong interpretation.
 Most important is that your analysis is plausible and based on the data you collected.